nlhuong/perturbation_16s/metatranscriptomics/kris/notes.md

             m->m     m->i     m->d     i->m     i->i     d->m     d->d
   COMPO   1.32772  1.38871  1.55377  1.29436
 ```

-You could try googling for these sequences -- I found this page,
+You could try googling for these sequences -- I found [this
-http://rfam.xfam.org/family/RF00999.
-In the end though, we mainly care about
+page](http://rfam.xfam.org/family/RF00999).
+In the end though, we mainly care
-whether our reads look like these non-mRNAs.
-Inferenal gives us output like
+about whether our reads look like these non-mRNAs.
+Inferenal gives us output
-this,
+like this,

 ```
 #target name                             accession query name           accession mdl mdl from   mdl to seq from   seq to strand trunc pass   gc  bias  score   E-value inc description of target